kevinhelvig/CAFF-DETR/CAFF-lite-DINO/readme.md

 This repository contains an implementation of the CAFF (Cross-Attention Feature Fusion) module designed for the Lite-DINO architecture.
 The CAFF module aims to enhance feature fusion across different levels in the Lite-DINO model, improving performance on object detection tasks.

 :warning: Please note that the proposed model is adapted for Resnet-50 features extraction, then following the fusion module settings described in the paper for this backbone.
+Training with greater Resnets or Swin features extraction should give better performance, and corresponding weights may be released in the longer run 🙂.

 The lite-DINO architecture is lighter and faster in inference than the DETR-DINO approach, while providing reasonable detection performance.
 __see Legacy_README.md for the original mono-spectrum architecture details, hyper-parameters settings ...__ <br>